xnyan/domino/README.md

 curl -JLO https://rgw.cs.uwaterloo.ca/BERNARD-domino/trace-azure-na-9dc-24h-202005071450-202005081450.tar.gz

+NOTE: Extracting both of the two .tar.gz files would require about 50 GB disk spaces.

+The data traces are plain text files.
+Each data file is named as "{host_region}-{target-region}.log.txt".
+The first line in each data file is a comment.
+After that each line consists of three timestamps: a client's sending time of a probing request, the time when the client receives the probing response from the target server, and the time when the server receives the probing request.
+All of the three timestamps are in nanoseconds.

-The data traces are binary files.
-Follow [the README file in /trace/azure/fig](https://github.com/xnyan/domino/tree/master/trace/azure/fig) to parse the files and re-generate the figures about the inter-region latency on Azure in the Domino paper.
+To re-generate the figures about the inter-region latency on Azure in the Domino paper, please follow [the README file in /trace/azure/fig](https://github.com/xnyan/domino/tree/master/trace/azure/fig).

 ## Experiments on Azure